Fsu0413/QtCompile/library/home-Index Page.md

 __THESE PACKAGE ARE PROVIDED "As is", I have no responsibility that you mess up your things with this binaries.__
 Thanks for The Qt Company Ltd. and the programmers of Qt for their fantastic work!!

-## Windows 7 and Windows 8.1 deprecation (IMPORTANT NOTES!!)

-Qt 6 supports only Windows 10 1809 or later, Build host is only Windows 10.

-SINCE 2020.6.3 (Qt 5.15 release and Qt 5.9 deprecation) ONLY VS2015 AND MINGW 7.3 BUILDS SUPPORTS WINDOWS 8.1.
-WINDOWS 10 IS MORE AND MORE POPULAR, AND RECEIVING MORE AND MORE NEW FEATURES.
-ONE SHOULD SWITCH TO WINDOWS 10 ASAP.

-SINCE 2020.1.6 (OpenSSL 1.0.2 deprecation) NO LATER BUILD WILL SUPPORT WINDOWS 8 AND EARLIER, PLEASE UPDATE TO WINDOWS 8.1 AND LATER.

 ## Notes for this repo

 [here](?file=999-Misc/001-Notes%20for%20this%20repo)